Motif Prediction with Graph Neural Networks: Appendix C: SEAM Model Parameters

 \subsection{Choosing learning rate and number of epochs}

-We first describe the process of tuning the hyperparameters for our motif prediction framework.
-In order to find the optimal learning rate for SEAM we try different learning rates as shown in Figures~\ref{fig:lr-50}, \ref{fig:lr-100} and~\ref{fig:lr-150}.
+\iftr We first describe how we tune the hyperparameters for our motif prediction framework. \fi To find the optimal learning rate for SEAM we try different learning rates as shown in Figures~\ref{fig:lr-50}, \ref{fig:lr-100} and~\ref{fig:lr-150}.
 The associated hyperparameters are highly dependent on the specific motif to be predicted and on the used dataset.
 As an example, we analyze the hyperparameters for {$k$-stars} and {$k$-cliques} on the USAir graph dataset.
 The plots show that there is a sweet spot for the learning rate at 0.001-0.002.
 Any value below that rate is too small and our model cannot train its neural network effectively, while for the values above that, the model is unable to learn the often subtle differences between hard negative samples and positive samples.
-The number of epochs of the learning process can be chosen according to the available computational power of the user.
+The number of epochs of the learning process can be chosen according to the available computational resources of the user.